crisbeto/angular-cvr-validator/README.md

 ## Install

 Include Angular and [cvr.min.js](https://raw.githubusercontent.com/crisbeto/angular-cvr-validator/master/cvr.min.js) or [cvr.js](https://raw.githubusercontent.com/crisbeto/angular-cvr-validator/master/cvr.js) in your page.
-You can use bower, or a script-tag:
+You can use npm, bower, or a script-tag:

+`npm install angular-cvr-validator`

+or

 `bower install angular-cvr-validator`